 - communicate with other people, including using Messenger, Skype, Facebook, etc.

+- use artificial intelligence (Al) during the exam

 - borrow/lend out books, calculator, etc.

 - copy or take a photo of the exam questions

 - use headphones.

-The assessment of the exam is based on the student's ability to answer questions in the multiple choice test.
+The assessment of the exam is based on the student's ability to answer questions in the multiplechoice test.